neondatabase/website/content/docs/connect/connection-times.md

 ### Adjust your Auto-suspend (scale to zero) configuration

 The [Neon Pro plan](/docs/introduction/pro-plan) allows you to configure the period before the system scales down to zero, providing you with control over the balance between performance and cost.
 The configuration setting is called **Auto-suspend delay**, and it is set to 300 seconds (5 minutes) by default.
 You can either disable Auto-suspend entirely or increase the setting up to a maximum of 7 days.
-This strategy eliminates or reduces connection warmup times, respectively, but increases compute usage, which means higher compute costs.
+This strategy eliminates or reduces connection warmup times, respectively, but increases compute usage.
 For configuration instructions, see [Edit a compute endpoint](/docs/manage/endpoints#edit-a-compute-endpoint).

 Consider combining this strategy Autoscaling (available with the [Neon Pro plan](/docs/introduction/pro-plan)), which allows you to run a compute with minimal resources and scale up on demand.
 For example, with Autoscaling, you can configure a minimum compute size to reduce costs when your compute is active during off-peak times.
-In the image shown below, the **Auto-suspend delay** is set to 3600 seconds (1 hour) so that your compute only suspends after an hour of inactivity, and Autoscaling is configured with the 1/4 minimum compute size to keep costs low during periods periods of inactivity or light usage.
+In the image shown below, the **Auto-suspend delay** is set to 3600 seconds (1 hour) so that your compute only suspends after an hour of inactivity, and Autoscaling is configured with the 1/4 minimum compute size to keep costs low during periods of inactivity or light usage.

 ![Connection warmup Auto-suspend and Autoscaling configuration](/docs/connect/cold_start_compute_config.png)